enthusiastic-js/form-observer/docs/form-validity-observer/README.md

 Marks the form field having the specified `name` as invalid (via the [`[aria-invalid="true"]`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-invalid) attribute) and applies the provided error `message` to it.
 Typically, you shouldn't need to call this method manually; but in rare situations it might be helpful.

-The Form Element Type, `E`, represents the invalid form field.
+The Field Element Type, `E`, represents the invalid form field.
 This type is inferred from the error `message` if it is a function.
 Otherwise, `E` defaults to a general [`ValidatableField`](./types.md#validatablefield).

 #### Parameters